Pyrazinamide

 Pyrazinamide is a medication used to treat tuberculosis.
 For active tuberculosis, it is often used with rifampicin, isoniazid, and either streptomycin or ethambutol.
 It is not generally recommended for the treatment of latent tuberculosis.
 It is taken by mouth.

 Common side effects include nausea, loss of appetite, muscle and joint pains, and rash.
 More serious side effects include gout, liver toxicity, and sensitivity to sunlight.
 It is not recommended in those with significant liver disease or porphyria.
 It is unclear if use during pregnancy is safe but it is likely okay during breastfeeding.
 Pyrazinamide is in the antimycobacterial class of medications.
 How it works is not entirely clear.

 Pyrazinamide was first made in 1936, but did not come into wide use until 1972.
 It is on the World Health Organization's List of Essential Medicines.
 Pyrazinamide is available as a generic medication.

 Medical uses

 Pyrazinamide is only used in combination with other drugs such as isoniazid and rifampicin in the treatment of Mycobacterium tuberculosis and as directly observed therapy (DOT).
 It is never used on its own.
 It has no other indicated medical uses.
 In particular, it is not used to treat other mycobacteria; Mycobacterium bovis and Mycobacterium leprae are innately resistant to pyrazinamide.

-Pyrazinamide is used in the first 2 months of treatment to reduce the duration of treatment required.
+Pyrazinamide is used in the first 2 months of treatment to reduce the duration of treatment required, increasing the bactericidal activity of rifampin-containing regimens.
 Regimens not containing pyrazinamide must be taken for 9 months or more.

 Pyrazinamide is a potent antiuricosuric drug and consequently has an off-label use in the diagnosis of causes of hypouricemia and hyperuricosuria.
 It acts on URAT1.